shibam17/todolist/README.md

   });
 ```

 Here we have three cases each has their own functionality to display and hide elements from the list.
-In addition to that there we also added style using `.style.`followed by property `display` and then the styling value which `flex` in this case.
+In addition to that, we also added style using `.style.`followed by property `display` and then the styling value which `flex` in this case.

-You can notice that all the functions have kind of same structure, like passing parameters, adding elements and classes and using conditional rendering.
+You can notice that all the functions have kind of same structure, like passing parameters, adding elements & classes, and using conditional rendering.

 There you go we are done with our JavaScript part too!